Talks about all your favorite games with new posts every Wednesday. (Except during holidays)

 State of Decay Review

 Hello everyone and happy Wednesday, hope your doing well.
 Most of the time when I'm looking to review a game and don't feel satisfied with what I'm doing I turn around and reach into the zombie bin, the very large container which is the zombie adaptations seen in video games.
 While alot of them are the same old shoot 'em up zombie game, there comes a special time when you find the diamond in the pile of rocks.
-For me, State of Decay is that diamond.
+For me, State of Decay is one of those diamonds.
 Developed by Undead Labs and published by Microsoft Studios, this third person persistent open world stealth zombie-survival horror game was released fully on July 2, it is also a mouthful to explain.
 Set in a open world country valley with two towns, this games is loads of fun.
 State of Decay shows something that unseen in zombie games; it makes you build your world to survive.
 Based around established a safe haven from the hordes of undead and rescuing survivors to join your community.
 The story is generic and it is the gameplay that carries the title.
 You are camping at a lake when zombies attack and you need to find out whats going on, survive long enough to face the hordes and escape.
 The you find out that the valley is boarded up and the military has jumped ship.
 Another cool feature about the game is the concept of no second chances, you die, your dead.
 During the game, you take control of no one single character, as you want to level up all their stats so they can become the ultimate survivor.
 Also, a character's stamina will deteriorate over time if they do not get sleep.
 Back on the death system, if a character

 Surveying the area is always a good idea